winglang/wing/libs/wingsdk/CONTRIBUTING.md

 [ ] Tests are written for all changes.

-[ ] Documentation in `wingsdk/docs/` is updated if features are being added or removed.
+[ ] Hand-written documentation in `wingsdk/docs/` is updated if features are being added or removed.

 [ ] `npm run build` has been run to lint, build, and update API docs.